California OK'd getting high, but L.A. sellers aren't feeling the buzz

 That stance has been of little consolation to marijuana dispensary owners like Jerred Kiloh, owner of the Higher Path on Ventura Boulevard in the sprawling San Fernando Valley.
-He estimates that he is losing as many as 150 customers, and perhaps $10,000, per day.
+He estimates that, based on an average sale of $65 spent by current customers, he is losing as many as 150 customers, and perhaps $10,000, a day.

 “Being first to market is important in any industry, but especially in this industry right now,” said Kiloh, who previously ran a birthing center and a 3D-printing business in Northern California.
 “We lose market share every day. ...
 We are fighting huge losses and I don’t think anybody really cares.”